mephistolist/struct_mod/README.md

 # struct_mod
-Just a simple app that passes struct values to a driver.
+Just a simple app that passes struct values to a basic character driver.
 Tested on kernel 6.6.3.

 Run "make" to build the driver and userapp.
 You can insert the driver with insmod ./hello.ko.